Inal-Qat/Data-portfolio/README.md

 - Workflow automation (n8n)
 - Observability & containerized deployment

-The focus is on building **enterprise-ready AI platforms** — not just models.
+The focus is on building **practical, deployable AI systems and backend services** — not just models.

 ---